 It is important for you to check with the State Board of Pharmacy of the state in which you live to determine any licensing or certification requirements.
 This board also dictates the specific tasks that a pharmacy technician can perform.

-But in general, the role of a pharmacy technician may include the following tasks:
+In general, the role of a pharmacy technician may include the following tasks:

 Though the role of a pharmacy technician may sound simple, the technician has to be able to interpret written prescriptions, perform pharmacy calculations, and maintain efficiency and accuracy even when the pharmacy is very busy.